-Instructions for DMN 905 Research Methodologies Module Fall 2013
+Instructions & Due Dates for DMN 905 Research Methodologies Module Fall 2014

 1. This online module is located at: http://acts.twu.ca/Library/research905.htm.
 It is not password protected.
 You should not submit assignments through MyCourses.
 The syllabus and all assignments, as well as assignment submission information are available through the above website.

-2. The textbook is Research Strategies: Finding your Way through the Information Fog, 4th ed.
-(Lincoln, NE: iUniverse.com, 2011).
+2. The textbook is Research Strategies: Finding your Way through the Information Fog, 5th ed.
+(Lincoln, NE: iUniverse.com, 2014).
 See http://acts.twu.ca/Library/textbook.htm.
+Note that earlier editions are too out of date to be used in this course.

 4. When you begin the module, you will need to choose a topic.
 While the topic is your own choice, it is preferred that you select something related to the topic you are planning to address in your dissertation, though you will likely only deal with one aspect of that larger project.